-Likelihood ratio tests have been studied by Qu and Perron (2007) and Perron, Yamamoto, Zhou (2020) for observable variables.
-In factor models, because the factor process is unobservable and is estimated subject to normalization restrictions, the limiting distributions obtained here is different from those in Qu and Perron, except for testing a single change.
-The limiting distribution depends on the increments of Brownian bridge instead of brownian motion.
+LR tests are studied by Qu and Perron (2007) and Perron, Yamamoto, and Zhou (2020) for observable variables.
+In factor models, because the factor process is unobservable and is estimated subject to normalization restrictions, the limiting distributions of our LR tests are different from those in Qu and Perron (2007), except for the case of testing a single change.
+The limiting distribution depends on the increments of the Brownian bridge instead of Brownian motion.
 Interestingly, the normalization restrictions make the derivation of the limiting distribution even easier.
-The LR test is asymptotically equivalent to the sup-Wald test under the null.
+The LR test is asymptotically equivalent to HI's sup-Wald test under the null hypothesis.
 But its behavior under the alternative is more difficult to analyze for factor models.
-Using the results in DBH (2022), we show the LR test is diverging faster than the Wald test under the alternative. \cite{Bai2010} investigated QML for estimating breaks in vector-autogression models with both mean and variances changes.
-That analysis embodies the analytical ingredients and insights for the simpler problem of testing no changes in mean and variance.
-Another insight is that, similar to \cite{Bai-LS1998}, using multiple time series helps identify a break point.
-This is further culminated in \cite{Bai2010} that it is possible to exactly pin down the break point for common breaks in large cross sections.
-With a similar flavor for factor models, the large cross-section still plays an important role, as it helps to drive down the singularity for factor variance as $N$ grows, which is responsible for superior power and accurate estimation of break point under the alternative.
-Bai (2010) further showed that even in the absence of a change in variance, QML allowing a variance change gives a more efficient estimator of the break point (in mean) than imposing the correction assumption of no change in variance.
-Taken together, these results support the use of QML for testing and estimation of structural changes.
+Inspired by the results in DBH (2022), we show that the LR test is diverging faster than the Wald test under the alternative.
+The higher power of our LR test is related to the insight that using multiple time series helps identify a break point (Bai et al., 1998).
+This insight culminates in the finding in \cite{Bai2010} that it is possible to precisely identify the break point for common mean and variance breaks in large panels.
+Under the latent factor setup, the large cross-section still plays an important role, as it helps enforce the singularity for subsample pseudo-factor variance as $N$ grows, which is responsible for the superior power and accurate estimation of the break point under the alternative. \cite{Bai2010} further show that even in the absence of a change in variance, QML allowing a variance change provides a more efficient estimator of the break point (in mean) than imposing the correction assumption of no change in variance.
+Taken together, these results support our use of the likelihood approach for testing structural changes.